Delivering digital training to small businesses

 Learn more about using VR for training small businesses in our blog post.

-Covid-19 has caused many training courses to move from physical classrooms to digital alternatives.
-With global online video consumption growing—more than a billion hours of videos on YouTube are watched each day—videos are becoming a highly engaging and effective channel for training.
-For small businesses who may find themselves with limited time to learn new business skills, watching videos—especially on digital devices—offers a promising channel for support via just-in-time training.
+COVID-19 has caused many training courses to move from physical classrooms to digital alternatives.
+With global online video consumption growing—more than a billion hours of videos on YouTube are watched daily—videos are becoming a highly engaging and effective channel for training.
+For small businesses that may find themselves with limited time to learn new business skills, watching videos offers a promising channel for support via just-in-time training.

 To better understand how videos can be used to support the training needs of small businesses, Strive Community has identified a few insights: